ikoniaris/kippo-graph/README.md

 Kippo-Graph
 ===========

-Kippo-Graph is a full featured script to visualize statistics from a Kippo SSH honeypot.
+Kippo-Graph is a full featured script to visualize statistics for a Kippo based SSH honeypot.

 It uses the Libchart PHP chart drawing library by Jean-Marc Trémeaux, QGoogleVisualizationAPI PHP Wrapper for Google's Visualization API by Thomas Schäfer,